pingcap/tidb-binlog/cmd/drainer/README.md

       prometheus pushgateway address, leaves it empty will disable prometheus push -metrics-interval int
-      prometheus client push interval in second, set "0" to disable prometheus push (default 15) -pd-urls string
+      prometheus client push interval in second, set "0" to disable prometheus push (default 15) -node-id string
+      the ID of drainer node; if not specify, we will generate one from hostname and the listening port -pd-urls string
       a comma separated list of PD endpoints (default "http://127.0.0.1:2379") -safe-mode